feargalr/TaxSEA/README.md

 TaxSEA takes as input a vector of genus or species names and a rank.
 For example log2 fold changes, or Spearman's rho.
-TaxSEA then uses a Kolmogorov-Smirnov test to identify if a particular group of species or genera (i.e. a taxon set such as producers of butyrate) skewed to one end of the distribution of fold changes or correlation coefficients.
+TaxSEA then uses a Kolmogorov-Smirnov test to identify if a particular group of species or genera (i.e. a taxon set such as producers of butyrate) are skewed to one end of the distribution .

+Simply put, TaxSEA allows users to rapidly go from a list of species to which metabolite producers are altered, and if the findings matches a previously published study.

 ## Taxon set database
 TaxSEA utilizes taxon sets generated from five reference databases